MetaAdsTeam/scene-model-uploading/README.md

 * Click on Download
 * When downloading ends, click on Import
 * Click on Install/Upgrade
-> After installation, Unity Editor will be restart
+> After installation, Unity Editor will be restart.

 ![Image](./media/17.png)

 * Click on Import
-> Starter Assets will be added to folders
+> Starter Assets will be added to folders.

 ![Image](./media/18.png)